KGX-Official/Swift-Oasis/README.md

 Create and return a new booking from a spot specified by id.

-- Require Authentication: true
+* Require Authentication: true
-- Require proper authorization: Spot must NOT belong to the current user
+* Require proper authorization: Spot must NOT belong to the current user
-- Request
+* Request

-  - Method: POST
+  * Method: POST
-  - URL: /api/spots/:spotId/bookings
+  * Route path: /api/spots/:spotId/bookings
+  * Headers:
+    * Content-Type: application/json
-  - Body:
+  * Body:

     ```json
     {